Skip to main content

 workflow_idstringThe ID of the Defend workflow associated with this event. (find it in Console → Defend → Manage Workflows)

 model_inputobjectYour prompt + optional context.
-Must include atleast system_prompt or user_prompt.
+Must include at least system_prompt or user_prompt.

 model_outputstringThe LLM output to be evaluated and recorded with the event.